Home > Bleeding disorders > Hepatitis C & HIV > Hepatitis C > World Hepatitis Day

 Who is at risk?

-It’s estimated that 1 in 5 Australians do not know they have hep C.
+Nearly 1 in 5 Australians have never been diagnosed and do not know they have hep C.

 For some people with bleeding disorders, it has been a surprise to find out they were exposed to hepatitis C, especially if they only had one or two treatments over their lifetime.
 This includes: